The use of insulin pumps to control blood

 patient calculate mealtime insulin doses.

-the most insulin, 300 units.
+most insulin, 300 units.
 Both the OmniPod and Ping can hold at most 200 units.
+Larger

-Larger volumes allow for more time in between filling the pumps’ reservoirs (for people
+volumes allow for more time in between filling the pumps’ reservoirs (for people travelling or

 The OmniPod can dose in increments of 0.5